MarkBind/markbind/docs/userGuide/tipsAndTricks.md

 This isn't necessary for `<code>` elements, markdown code fences and inline code though, which MarkBind automatically adds `v-pre` for.

-However, you will still need to use the `{% raw %} {% endraw %}` tags in order to use the variables within your code!
+However, `{% raw %} {% endraw %}` tags will still need to be used in order to use the variables within your code!
 </box>